Logging is an essential tool in every developer's arsenal. It helps

 maps it to the class that defines that appender.
 Other important things to

 tag varies with different appenders.
-Here, to use the FileAppender
+Here, to use the FileAppender, you need

 a file name that you can define as a parameter.
 To complete the picture, a Layout